-As readers may know, Conlan Holdings has teamed up with University of Virginia’s Department of Statistics to teach a new class titled STAT 4559: Data Science Practicum.
+As readers may know, Conlan Scientific has teamed up with University of Virginia’s Department of Statistics to teach a new class titled STAT 4559: Data Science Practicum.
 Given the relevance of self-service platforms in today’s data analytics positions, I knew I wanted to put tools like Alteryx Designer in the hands of my students.
 My primary goal was to speak to Alteryx’s marketing staff to arrange for a collaboration.

 I ended up meeting many different members of the Alteryx team, including sales, development, and marketing personnel.
 After speaking with the event coordinator, I learned that Alteryx already had a program for precisely what I needed: Alteryx for Good.
 I left the event feeling good about the possibility of a collaboration.

 After speaking with head of University Relations at Alteryx, I was fast-tracked to an Alteryx for Good partnership.
 Through our arrangement: